 During that new year, the public is welcome to visit and offer blessings to Maximón.
 Members of the community gather inside this designated space to pray, give blessings, drink the local liquor, and pay their respects to El Gran Abuelo, who is always masked and dressed in local clothing.

 There is a lot happening inside this small space.
-Candles of four colors, representing the four cardinal points, are burning; men, women, and children are drinking from handmade gourd cups; and Mayan and Catholic relics, figures, and symbols decorate either side of the room.
+Candles in four different colors, each representing the four cardinal points, are burning; men, women, and children are drinking from handmade gourd cups; and Mayan and Catholic relics, figures, and symbols decorate the room.

 Tip: Should you visit, speak softly and ask for permission before taking photos.
-It is also respectful to thank the family and dress respectively.
-Essentially, try not to make your presence known or disturbing.
+It is also respectful to thank the family, dress respectively, and try not to disturb worshippers.

-Lastly, since Maximón is housed within a local family’s home that changes each year, there will be no signs and you’ll likely need to navigate between tiny back alleyways to get there.
-Going with a guide is recommended, so you don’t get lost and can have someone to refer to.
+Lastly, because Maximón is housed in a different local family’s home each year, there won’t be any signs, and you’ll likely need to navigate between tiny back alleyways to get there.
+It’s recommended that you go with a guide so you don’t get lost and can have someone to refer to.

 2. “Lavados” Mayan Women Washing in Lake Atitlán

-For the Maya women living in Santiago Atitlan, scrubbing clothes against rocks and washing them in the lake before carrying it all home in a large basket perched atop their heads is a daily ritual.
-They have done this practice for decades.
-As such, it is considered fairly normal by local standards.
+For the Maya women living in Santiago Atitlan, scrubbing clothes against rocks and washing them in the lake before carrying them home in a large basket perched atop their heads is a daily ritual.
+This practice is decades old, and as such, it is considered fairly normal by local standards.

-You can witness locals of almost every town around Lake Atitlan doing this, so the women washers are not isolated to just Santiago Atitlan.
-However, the scene in Santiago Atitlan is a little bit more shocking, perhaps evident?
+You can witness locals in almost every town around Lake Atitlan doing this, so these women aren’t only found in Santiago Atitlan.
+However, the scene in Santiago Atitlan is a little bit more shocking.

-I saw an image of this exact spot, taken in 2005, and the two photos couldn’t be more different.
-Where there were once plants and grazing cows now lies trampled earth and the once luscious green hill set behind the shore now lies buried beneath concrete blocks and buildings.
-A developed park with individual bbq firepits and picnic tables now overlooks the lake instead of grass-covered land.
+I saw an image of this exact spot taken in 2005, and the two photos couldn’t be more different.
+Where there were once plants and grazing cows, there is now trampled earth.
+The once luscious green hill set behind the shore is now buried beneath concrete blocks and buildings.
+A developed park with individual BBQ firepits and picnic tables now overlooks the lake instead of grass-covered land.

-Despite sustainable development efforts and the implementation of proper wash stations nearby the shore (to reduce pollution), the locals still wash up in the lake because it’s easier and a daily ritual they’ve done for years.
-In any case, visiting the women washing in the lake is a sight to witness if anything but to observe and learn and appreciate others’ way of life.
+Despite sustainable development efforts and the implementation of proper wash stations near the shore (to reduce pollution), the locals still wash up in the lake because it’s easier and a daily ritual they’ve done for years.
+If nothing else, visiting these women, washing their clothes in the lake, is a sight to behold and a chance to appreciate another person’s way of life.

 3. 13 Batz’ Weaving Co-op

-That’s how we discovered 13 Batz (meaning “thirteen threads”), a locally-owned and operated collective that employs young men and women weavers who make the traditional trajes of Santiago Atitlán by backstrap loom, pedal loom, and handwoven embroidery.
+That’s how we discovered 13 Batz (meaning “thirteen threads”), a locally owned and operated collective that employs young men and women weavers who make the traditional trajes of Santiago Atitlán using a backstrap loom, pedal loom, and handwoven embroidery.

 “Somos un grupo de tejedoras y tejedores conformado por 20 familias Tz’utujiles de Santiago Atitlán Sololá, Guatemala.
 Elaboramos tejidos en telar de cintura y de pedal con detalles de bordado a mano, cada lienzo de tejido se realiza con los conocimientos artísticos que hemos heredado de nuestras abuelas y abuelos por lo que en cada uno encontramos la historia milenaria de nuestra identidad y de la naturaleza.”—